Transforming overlooked corridors full of parking lots into vibrant, full-service neighborhoods.

 Analyzing the Existing Landscape

 We begin by analyzing: What’s allowed today?
 What’s effectively prohibited?
 Where does zoning align with market demand, and where does it unintentionally constrain it?
+Where is there infrastructure capacity and how can that capacity be used to meet community needs?

 Demographic Shifts and Market Needs